LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 `docker run -it apache/spark /opt/spark/bin/spark-shell`

 ----
+Parametrized SQL and "bind variables" in Spark
-Parametrized SQL: use the integrated Python string formatter for SQL API in PySpark and Spark Scala API
+Use the integrated Python string formatter for SQL API in PySpark and Spark Scala API
 From Spark 3.3.0 and improved in Spark 3.4.0
 See also [PySpark doc](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.SparkSession.sql.html#pyspark.sql.SparkSession.sql)
 Note this allows to use a dataframe in SQL without explicitly registering it as temporary view